South African Airways: The Jet Age: 1953–1973

-The jet age arrived in South Africa on 3 May 1952 when a BOAC de Havilland Comet arrived in Palmietfontein after a 24-hour journey from England with five refuelling-stops en route.
-South African chartered two Comets from the British airline on 4 October 1953, when Comet G-ANAV left London for Johannesburg.
+The jet age arrived in South Africa on 3 May 1952 when a BOAC de Havilland Comet arrived in Palmietfontein after a 24-hour journey from England with five refuelling stops en route.
+SAA chartered two Comets from the British airline on 4 October 1953, when Comet G-ANAV left London for Johannesburg.
 On the same day, Tourist Class was introduced on the 58-seat Lockheed Constellation used on the Springbok Service.
-The two chartered aircraft sported both BOAC and SAA titles and logos, but were operated by South African crews.
+The two chartered aircraft sported both BOAC and SAA titles and logos, but were operated by SAA crews.

-In 1956 Suid-Afrikaanse Lugdiens introduced the Douglas DC-7B, capable of long-range operations and then probably the fastest piston-engine airliner in the world.
-SAA exploited the aircraft's performance by introducing it between Johannesburg and London with only one fuel-stop at Khartoum.
+In 1956, SAA introduced the Douglas DC-7B, capable of long-range operations and then probably the fastest piston-engine airliner in the world.
+SAA exploited the aircraft's performance by introducing it between Johannesburg and London with only one fuelling stop at Khartoum.
 This was known as the East Coast express, taking 21 hours to complete, versus BOAC's inaugural Comet flight between the two cities of 24 hours.
 This later became the West Coast express when the technical stop at Khartoum was transferred to Kano, Nigeria, resulting in a shortened flying of 18 hours.
-The fortnightly Wallaby service, routed Johannesburg–Mauritius–Cocos Islands–Perth, Australia, started in November 1957.
+The fortnightly Wallaby Route, routed Johannesburg–Mauritius–Cocos Islands–Perth, Australia, started in November 1957.

 After a host of accidents involving SAA's and other airlines' Comets, the airline ordered three Boeing 707-320 Intercontinentals on 21 February 1958, with the first delivered on 1 July 1960.
 Three months after arrival, on 1 October 1960, the Boeing 707 was deployed on the airline's flagship Springbok Service, trimming the flying time to London to 13 hours.
 Other changes brought about by the 707 were a livery change, to an orange tail with blue and white markings, as well as improved comfort, range and speed.
-A 707 replaced the DC-7B on the Wallaby route in 1967; Cocos Islands was dropped, while Sydney became the terminus.
+A 707 replaced the DC-7B on the Wallaby Route in 1967; Cocos Islands was dropped, while Sydney became the terminus.
 Flights to New York, via Rio de Janeiro, started on 23 February 1969 using a 707.
 The first 707 of SAA landed in Europe in October 1961 with a nine-hour flight to Athens.